When I first started this project, I didn't know what would come of it.

-The original location of the Leg. was supposed to be downtown, in Victoria Park.
+The original location of the Leg was supposed to be downtown, in Victoria Park.
 Once it was relocated to the south side of Wascana Lake, a contest began for people to submit architectural designs for the building.
-Although people from as far away as New York and London submitted entries, it was a Regina resident, and good friend of Saskatchewan's first Premier, Thomas Walter Scott, who won.
-The building however, was supposed to be built of red brick, but Walter Scott purchased white Tyndall stone instead, increasing the cost of the building by $50,000 (about $1.1 million today).
+The building was supposed to be built of red brick, but Walter Scott purchased white Tyndall stone instead, increasing the cost of the building by $50,000 (about $1.1 million today).
 Walter Scott also used red carpet in the building instead of green carpet, being one of the only two Legislative Buildings in the country that have a different carpet.

 Much like the Union Station, this building also had a network of tunnels below it, which crisscrossed below Wascana Lake.
 These tunnels were used primarily for steam, as each building didn't have it's own source of heat.
 All of these tunnels have since been sealed off, collapsed or destroyed.

 Placed in the heart of the city, Wascana Centre is the jewel of Regina.
 Designed by the same man who designed the original World Trade Center, this park is three times the size of New York's Central Park.